ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 ordinary data types in the [macro] body.
-Variables that we define inside the [macro] body have exactly that type that we give to then, e.g. when we define a variable as [s: string] then this is an ordinary Nim [string]{.str} variable, for which we can use the common [string]{.str} operations.
+Variables that we define inside the [macro] body have exactly that type that we give to then, e.g. when we define a variable as [s: string] then this is an ordinary Nim [string] variable, for which we can use the common [string] operations.
 But of course, we have always to remember that [macros] are executed at compile time, and so the operations on variables defined in the [macro] body occur at compile time, which may restrict a few operations.
 Currently, [macros] are